 Traceability is the area requiring the most attention across all the VSS.
-Five of the standards failed to meet any of the traceability criteria, and none reached more than 75%.
+Four of the standards failed to meet any of the traceability criteria, and none reached more than 75%.
 As traceability is crucial to ensure that the no deforestation and no conversion requirements are verifiable, more efforts should be made, and better technology should be employed to improve supply chain management and transparency.
+This graph is based on the data collected by April 2023.
+It will be updated in the course of 2024 to reflect how the VSS are adapting to EUDR.